Abdeboskey/React-with-Router-Template/README.md

 * Inline Skating

 ## Stack
-This project will be a rather straightforward website, built primarily with `ReactJS`.
-I will update this section as I introduce new technologies.
+This project is a `ReactJS` application and relies heavily on `React Router` to organize and serve content.
+I used `CRACO` to configure path aliases, and much of the styling is locally scoped using `CSS Modules`.
+I will update this section as more dependencies are added to the project.